Product Descriptions that Sell: The 2 Reasons People Buy

 For example, if I make and sell durable laptop bags for students, I may be pointing out the pain they want to avoid of having their laptop damaged.

-If my laptop bag was designed based more on style than function, then I would point out how stylish the bag is and how amazing it will look as an alternative to your typical book bag.
+If my laptop bag were designed based more on style than function, then I would point out how stylish the bag is and how amazing it will look as an alternative to your typical book bag.

 I’ll be explaining specifically how this information works into your product descriptions and the other keys to writing product descriptions that sell in the rest of this series.

-UPDATE: The 2nd and 3rd parts to the series are now up:
+The 2nd and 3rd parts to the series are now up:

 11 Comments